 The spiritual leaders, those who give sacraments, conduct the rituals and teach the beliefs, are priests or ministers: their titles and rules of living are different according to their religion.
 A priest or minister can be promoted to bishop, archbishop, or in some religions to cardinal.
 In the Roman Catholic religion, a cardinal is elected by other cardinals to be the Pope, or leader of the religion, and in the Eastern Orthodox church the leader is the Patriarch.
 In some Christian religions the priest or minister can be a woman.
 Some Christian religions have nuns, women who have dedicated their lives to Jesus and to doing good works.

 The place of worship for Christians is a church.
-A very large church is a cathedral.
+A very large and important church is a cathedral.

 The main regular gathering of Christians in a church is to celebrate the Eucharist, or Holy Communion.
 The name of it and the way this is celebrated is different in the different Christian religions, but the origin is the same: it is based on the actions of Jesus at the last meal he shared with his closest followers (the Apostles or Disciples) before his death.
 He asked them continue to share bread and wine as they did at this Last Supper in order to remember him.
 Different Christian religions have different beliefs about the meaning of this instruction.